Hilary Lawson

 Hilary Lawson is an English philosopher and founder of the Institute of Art and Ideas.
-His theory of "closure" puts forward a non-realist metaphysics arguing that people close the openness of the world with thought and language.
+His book Closure: A Story of Everything puts forward a non-realist metaphysics arguing that people close the openness of the world with thought and language.
 Lawson has also had a broadcasting and documentary film-making career and founded Television and Film Productions, now known as TVF Media.

 Biography

 Lawson graduated from Balliol College, Oxford with a first in PPE, and as a post-graduate began a DPhil on the problems of self-reference.
 This later became his book Reflexivity: The Post-Modern Predicament (1985) as part of the series Problems of Modern European Thought in which he argued that self-referential paradoxes are central to twentieth century philosophy, and specifically post-modernism.

 Later, Lawson pursued a broadcasting career.
 As a writer and director he made documentaries, created the series Where There's Life and co-authored a book based on the series.
 At 28, he was appointed editor of programmes at TV-am.
 In the late 1980s he founded the production company TVF Media which made documentary and current affairs programming, including Channel 4's international current affairs programme, The World This Week.
 Lawson was editor of the programme which ran weekly between 1987 and 1991.

 His book Closure was published in 2001.
 The book has been described by Don Cupitt as "perhaps the first largescale Anglo-Saxon non-realist 'metaphysics'".

-Lawson founded the Institute of Art and Ideas in 2008 with the aim of making ideas and philosophy a central part of cultural life.
+Lawson founded the Institute of Art and Ideas in 2008, an ideas and philosophy platform which hosts the world's largest philosophy festival, HowTheLightGetsIn.